OpenLiberty/cloud-hosted-guides/instructions/guide-rest-intro/instructions.md

 ```
 {: codeblock}

 JAX-RS has two key concepts for creating REST APIs.
-The most obvious one is the resource itself, which is modelled as a class.
+The most obvious one is the resource itself, which is modeled as a class.
 The second is a JAX-RS application, which groups all exposed resources under a common path.
 You can think of the JAX-RS application as a wrapper for all of your resources.

 Replace the **SystemApplication** class: